Bombed three times, 85-year-old Palestinian is refugee again

 With a new ceasefire agreed late on Sunday, some families started to return to their homes from the camps on Monday, carrying bags and mattresses on their backs or loading up donkey carts.

 Toum is not sure how he will repair his house again.
-When the Israeli army warned it would bomb his district last month, the father of 10 fled Gaza's northern Tawam neighborhood.
+When the Israeli army warned it would bomb his district last month, the father of 10 fled Gaza's northern Tawam neighbourhood.

 Tawam used to be covered in farms but over Toum's lifetime it has given way to concrete houses that have squeezed the rural land.
 Toum is worried that his citrus trees have not received enough water during the war and he expects they are dead.